Mechanical Engineering - MS, PhD

 MS (Non-Thesis Option): This degree is intended for those applicants who expect to enter the engineering profession at an advanced level or those who are employed and seeking professional development.
 Requirements for the degree consist of completing 30 credit hours of 6000-7000 level courses.
 A minimum of 21 credit hours of graded course work should be in mechanical engineering.
 Substitution of courses from other engineering/science disciplines is permitted with prior approval when appropriate courses are unavailable in mechanical engineering.
 A committee of three faculty members including a major professor will supervise the plan of study of each student.
 There is no faculty supervised project requirement.

 MS (Thesis Option): This degree is intended for those applicants who expect to enter the engineering profession at an advanced level with some creative research experience.
 The MS applicant must have a baccalaureate or its equivalent in an engineering or scientific discipline from an institute of recognized standing.
-The degree requires 30 credit hours of 6000-7000 level courses including 6 credit hours of MECH 7990.
-A minimum of 21 credit hours of course work should be in mechanical engineering courses.
+The degree requires 30 credit hours of 6000-7000 level courses including 6 credit hours of MECH 7990 and 9 credits of graduate engineering/science technical elective courses.
+A minimum of 15 credit hours of graded course work should be in mechanical engineering courses.
 Substitution of courses from other engineering/science disciplines is permitted with prior approval when appropriate courses are unavailable in mechanical engineering.
 All candidates must pass an oral defense of their written thesis including a comprehensive examination covering the major courses.
 A committee of at least three faculty members including the major professor will take part in evaluating the thesis.

 Doctor of Philosophy (PhD): This degree provides for advanced coursework and emphasizes original, creative research.
 A dissertation embodying the results of this research represents a major portion of the requirements for this degree.
 The PhD program will consist of a minimum of 60 credit hours, including dissertation, beyond the BS degree.
 PhD students will select their major courses from those at the 7000-8000-level unless there are special requirements for more basic courses.
 A minimum of 21 credit hours of graded course work should be in mechanical engineering courses.
 This amount could include up to 4 credit hours of MECH 7990 or equivalent.
 Substitution of courses from other engineering/science disciplines is permitted when appropriate courses are unavailable in mechanical engineering.
 The PhD also requires a coordinated minor of at least 9 credit hours of graded coursework in a closely related field such as mathematics, physics, chemistry, or other engineering disciplines.
 A minimum of 10 credit hours of MECH 8990 Research & Dissertation is also required.
 There is no language requirement for the PhD.